selwynpolit/d9book/book/plugins.md

 A custom entity type (or maybe even a node) makes sense if you want to reference the ingredients from multiple places, have a lot of associated data or behaviors.

+Still another approach is to use the [paragraphs module](https://www.drupal.org/project/paragraphs) to store the ingredient data.
+This is a good choice if you want to store the ingredient data in a structured way, but don't need to reference the ingredient data from multiple places.
+Finally you could also use the [field group module](https://www.drupal.org/project/field_group) to group the fields together.

 ### Source code examples you can peruse